hlemcke/formatus/README.md

   into the top-level node at deletion start
 * Display the formatted text with `FormatusViewer`

+## Future Enhancements

+1. Add format for unordered list
+2. Add format for ordered list (auto-counting)
+3. Add anchor with editable reference and displayed text
+4. Add action to insert an emoji.
+This should become an optional add-on action similar to `FormatusAnchor`.
+Could also include converting an emoji name into emoji inline (insert into current text node).
+5. Parse markdown as formatted input
+6. Export formatted text in markdown format

+For an additional enhancement request please open an issue.

 ## Additional information

 Please find additional information like architecture considerations at